Alcohol and other drug interventions in refugee settings

 Principal Investigators: Jeremy Kane and Claire Greene, Columbia University Mailman School of Public Health

 Refugees are at risk for unhealthy alcohol and other drug (AOD) use, yet few receive treatment.
-This research will evaluate the effectiveness and implementation of stepped-care AOD services (screening, brief intervention, and referral to evidence-based psychotherapy) for Congolese refugees and host community members in Mantapala, an integrated settlement in northern Zambia.
+This research represents the first fully powered trial of an intervention to reduce alcohol-related harms in a humanitarian setting.
+The study evaluated the effectiveness and implementation of stepped-care AOD services (screening, brief intervention, and referral to evidence-based psychotherapy) for Congolese refugees and host community members in Mantapala, an integrated settlement in northern Zambia.

-First the study will: explore the types, correlates, and patterns of AOD use, validate measures for AOD use, and adapt the interventions and research procedures to be locally relevant and acceptable in the study context.
-Refugee incentive workers will be trained to deliver the intervention to 200 persons reporting unhealthy AOD use.
-Using a hybrid effectiveness-implementation trial and mixed-methods data collection, the feasibility, cost, barriers and facilitators to implementation of the intervention will be evaluated, as well as its effectiveness in reducing unhealthy AOD use and co-occurring mental health problems 12-months after baseline relative to those receiving treatment-as-usual.
+The study first explored the types, correlates, and patterns of AOD use, validated measures for AOD use, and adapted the intervention and research procedures to be locally relevant and acceptable in the study context.
+Refugee incentive workers were trained to deliver the intervention to 200 persons reporting unhealthy AOD use.
+Using a hybrid effectiveness-implementation trial and mixed-methods data collection, the feasibility, cost, barriers and facilitators to implementation of the intervention were evaluated, as well as its effectiveness in reducing unhealthy AOD use and co-occurring mental health problems 12-months after baseline relative to those receiving treatment-as-usual.

-Anticipated clinical and public health outcomes include reduced alcohol and other drug use, improved mental health, and reductions in substance-related consequences (e.g., gender-based violence).
-The study team also anticipate discovering unique considerations for adapting evidence-based interventions tested in non-humanitarian contexts to complex humanitarian settings.
-Furthermore, this research provides an opportunity to examine the implementation of a public health intervention through an integrated governmental and non-governmental system to both refugees and host community members.
+The intervention aimed to reduce alcohol and other drug use, improve mental health, and reduce harmful substance-related consequences (e.g., gender-based violence).
+The study team also anticipated discovering unique considerations for adapting evidence-based interventions to complex humanitarian settings.
+The research further provided an opportunity to examine the implementation of a public health intervention through an integrated governmental and non-governmental system to both refugees and host community members.

 Related projects